podio/podio-objc-platform/tutorial/index.md

 # Tutorial: Building a Bug Tracker App

 This tutorial will walk your through the steps of creating a simple bug tracker app using Podio Platform.
-Using the SDK this page will demonstrate the following features of Podio Platform:
+It will, using Swift and PodioPlatformKit, demonstrate some of the possibilities of Podio Platform:

 1. Creating a "Bug" template using the Podio Platform console
 2. Configuring PodioPlatformKit SDK for your Xcode project